EventStore/EventStore/docs/operations.md

 ## Certificate update upon expiry

 In EventStoreDB, the certificates require updating when they have expired or are going to expire soon.
-The user has to follow the below steps to perform rolling certificate update:-
+Follow the steps below to perform a rolling certificate update.

 ### Step 1: Generate new certificates

 The new certificates can be created in the same manner as you generated the existing certificates.
-You can also use the EventStore [es-gencert-cli](https://github.com/EventStore/es-gencert-cli) tool to generate the CA and node certificates.
+You can use the EventStore [es-gencert-cli](https://github.com/EventStore/es-gencert-cli) tool to generate the CA and node certificates.
 You can also follow the [Configurator](https://configurator.eventstore.com/) to create commands for generating the certificates based on your cluster's configuration.

 ::: tip